 “I can’t believe how solidly good my day-to-day is,” Lyonne says.
 “My parents put me into this career to be Bette Davis, and the best I could give them was Joe Pesci, but so be it,” she says.
 “I’m waking up with my boyfriend and my little dog, and I get to work with people who challenge me and see and accept me for who I really am.
 Honestly, I don’t need much more than that.”

-Photographed by Annabel Mehran; Styled by Cristina Ehrlich;
+Photography by: Photographed by Annabel Mehran; Styled by Cristina Ehrlich;

 Hair by Jillian Halouska at The Wall Group using OGX; Makeup by Molly Greenwald at Starworks Artists using Giorgio Armani Beauty; Manicure by Holly Falcone at Walter Schupfer